jrwwallis/reutersvards-triangle/README.md

-# A couple of Reutersvärd's Triangle's, rendered as ASCII art.
+# A couple of Reutersvärd's Triangles, rendered as ASCII art.

 ```
            ____